began his career the company as

 the fire. produced thousands products with little knowledge of

-how much was costing. there was responsibility for
+how much was costing.
+Under the

 were filtered through the Financial Executive which was the